 One notable exception is the ships that offer late-night group babysitting in the kid’s club space, which usually comes with a small fee.
-But chances are, that fee is well worth it so you can have a night out on the ship to yourselves.
+Chances are, that fee is well worth it so you can have a night out on the ship for yourselves.

 READ MORE: The 7 Best Lines For a Family Reunion Cruise

 The last thing we want to touch on here is shore excursions.
 There are so many excursions out there to choose from, whether it be those that you can book through the cruise line, independent tours booked in advance, or those that you pick in port once you get off the ship for the day.

 Because of that, there are lots of variables as to how much you’ll pay and whether kids cost the same as adults or not.
 Often, kids will not cost as much (sometimes half the price or less) as adults do for shore excursions, for everything from historical tours to resort day passes.